mnjm/kayal/exampleSite/content/docs/getting-started.md

 ## Installing updates

-From time to time there will be [new releases](https://github.com/mnjm/kayal/releases) posted that apply fixes and add new functionality to the theme.
-In order to take advantage of these changes, you will need to update the theme files on your website.

-How you go about this will depend on the installation method you chose when the theme was originally installed.
-Instructions for each method can be found below.
+Periodically, new [releases](https://github.com/mnjm/kayal/releases) may include fixes and new features.
+Update theme files on your website based on your initial installation method.

 {{< collapse summary="<b>Update using git</b>" open=true >}}